In a nutshell

 - Many firms regularly act for both insurance companies and insured policyholders.
 There is a trend toward firms specializing in either policyholder or insurer work.

-- As the world moved increasingly online during the pandemic, the risk of cyberattacks also rose.
-New risks to insure against are surfacing all the time and cyber-insurance is likely to be a big industry, alongside the regulatory matters it raises.
+As the world moved increasingly online during the pandemic, the risk of cyberattacks also rose.
+New risks to insure against are surfacing all the time and cyber-insurance is likely to be a big industry for insurance providers, alongside the regulatory matters it raises.
+Check Point have reported that the number of cyber attacks in 2022 last year was 38% greater than that in 2021.
+Healthcare, government and education/research were cited as the top three most attacked industries.